Woodford Hill, Dominica: History

-In June 1937, Stebbings gave notice to fishermen who had boats beached at Woodford Hill and Cariboa Bays to remove the boats and announced that in the future he would not allow anyone to use these Bays without special permission.
+In June 1937, Stebbings notably gave notice to fishermen who had boats beached at Woodford Hill and Cariboa Bays to remove the boats and announced that in the future he would not allow anyone to use these Bays without special permission.
 He followed this by instituting proceedings against two fishermen and obtaining severe fines and costs against each of them.
-In response to the fines, the villagers of Woodford Hill and Wesley approached Mr. Lennox P. Napier, the elected member of the Legislative Council for their district, and asked him to prepare a petition to the Government to restore their right to use the area.
-The petition was signed by an overwhelming majority of the people of Woodford Hill and Wesley.
+In response to the fines, the villagers of Woodford Hill and Wesley approached Mr. Lennox Pelham Napier, the elected member of the Legislative Council for their district and husband to Elma Napier, and asked him to prepare a petition to the Government to restore their right to use the area.
+Napier prepared the petition which was signed by an overwhelming majority of the people of Woodford Hill and Wesley.
 Before the petition was read at Council, Stebbings approached Mr. Napier and suggested a compromise resolution, which he accepted.
 In 1938, Captain Stebbings consented to allow a small strip of Woodford Hill beach to the Northern side of the bay to be used by the public.
 He also agreed to allow the villagers the right to wash their clothes at the mouth of the Woodford Hill river.
 At the time, he refused to compromise on Cariboa.